pulp-platform/pulp-nn/README.md

 ## Getting Started with PULP-NN

 The PULP-NN kernels can be run either on the OpenPULP RTL platform either on any embodiment of the PULP cluster.
-To use the QNN kernels to run Neural Networks on PULP, it is necessary to compile the kernels before running the application.
+To use the QNN kernels to run Neural Networks on PULP, it is necessary to compile the kernels and the utils before running the application.
 The ``pulp_nn_kernels.h`` header must be included in the main file of the application code.

 ## Support and Contribution